 - follows the ethos of the school;

 - are carried out fairly;

 - have a consistent approach;

-- are recorded in the 'Incident Book';
+- are recorded in the 'Concerns' Log';

-- are monitored by the Pastoral Assistant Head.
+- are monitored by the Deputy Head.

-Inappropriate behaviour is classified as disruptive behaviour of any level and behaviour that is not reflective of our school rules.
+Inappropriate behaviour is classified as disruptive behaviour of any level and behaviour that is not reflective of our School rules.
 Initially children are given a warning for behaviour that is deemed to fall short of St Wystan's behaviour expectations.
 Staff will always make sure the child is made aware if their current behaviour is falling short of expectations and how to rectify this.
-Further misbehaviour warrants a lost Golden 5, which is recorded in the 'Incident Book', which details the specific misbehaviour, the sanction and staff member concerned.
-During weekly 'Golden Time', children who have incurred a loss explain the reasons for this sanction to the Pastoral Assistant Head or member of Senior Management.

 The consequences of any misbehaviour should be logically related.
 Under no circumstances is it an appropriate response to discipline a whole group for the misdemeanours of an individual.
 However, it is desirable to encourage children to care about good class behaviour.
-This contributes to community building and fosters pride in the school.
-The school employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
+This contributes to community building and fosters pride in the School.
+The School employs a number of sanctions to enforce the School rules, and to ensure a safe and positive learning environment.
 The choice of sanction to be used depends on the severity of the offence or, in the case of minor offences, their frequency and the degree of disobedience involved in their repetition.
 We employ each sanction appropriately to each individual situation.